Crispy Air Fryer Bacon

 Why is My Air Fryer Smoking?
 How to Prevent Air Fryer Bacon from Excess Smoking

-- We have not had bacon smoking issues.
-But we think that if you cook too much bacon at once, all the oil will cause splattering, thus smoking.
+- If you cook too much bacon at once, all the oil will cause splattering, thus smoking.
 Try not to cook more than 4-6 pieces at a time for a large air fryer.
 And for smaller air fryer, try cooking 2-3 pieces at a time.
 The logic is simple, the more bacon you cook, the more oil that will splatter on the heating elements.
 The results are burning bacon grease and lots of smoking.

 - Is your air fryer basket or trays/racks clean?
 If you have leftover oil, tidbits, residue from dinner three days ago then it’s very likely that will cause some smoking.
 Keep your air fryer cleaned and maintained for optimal cooking for the next dish.